Schedule of Events

 Visit us in the Center for Leadership & Service (located in the Aztec Student Union) and learn more about developing your skills through leadership and community service opportunities, including information about the SDSU Leadership Certificate Program, leadership retreats, service learning projects and more!

-Supporting Students Through a Multi-Cultural Lens
+Supporting Students Through a Multicultural/Multiracial Lens

 Start Time: 10 a.m.